Higher Consciousness: The Brain’s Latent Capacities

 Our Brain’s Two Hemispheres

-In humans the lateral specialization of our brain’s two hemispheres not only enabled a higher cognitive capacities for abstract thought, self-reflection and creativity; it also, and most importantly, gave rise to an inherent and embryonic cognitive ability, one that we can consciously develop.
+The lateral specialization of our brain’s two hemispheres not only enabled higher cognitive capacities for abstract thought, self-reflection and creativity; it also gave rise to a higher but embryonic cognitive ability, that we can consciously develop.

 Humanity’s Next Step